Bank of Italy: Euro and 2006 reform

-Organization
+Missions and organization

+Missions

+After the charge of monetary and exchange rate policies was shifted in 1998 to the European Central Bank, within the European institutional framework, the bank implements the decisions, issues euro banknotes and withdraws and destroys worn pieces.
+The main function has thus become banking and financial supervision.
+The objective is to ensure the stability and efficiency of the system and compliance with rules and regulations; the bank pursues it through secondary legislation, controls and cooperation with governmental authorities.

+Following a reform in 2005, which was prompted by takeover scandals, the bank has lost exclusive antitrust authority in the credit sector, which is now shared with the Italian Competition Authority (Autorità Garante della Concorrenza e del Mercato).
+Other functions include market supervision, oversight of the payment system and provision of settlement services, State treasury service, Central Credit Register, economic analysis and institutional consultancy.
+As of 2021, the Bank of Italy owned 2,451.8 tonnes of gold, the third-largest gold reserve in the world.

 Governing bodies

 The bank's governing bodies are the General Meeting of Shareholders, the board of directors, the governor, the director general and three deputy directors-general; the last five constitute the directorate.
 The general meeting takes place yearly and with the purpose of approving accounts and appointing the auditors.
 The board of directors has administrative powers and is chaired by the governor (or by the director-general in his absence).
 Following a reform in 2005, the governor lost exclusive responsibility regarding decisions of external relevance (i.e. banking and financial supervision), which has been transferred to the directorate (by majority vote).
 The director-general is responsible for the day-to-day administration of the bank and acts as governor when absent.
 The board of auditors assesses the bank's administration and compliance with the law, regulations and statute.

 Appointment

 The directorate's term of office lasts six years and is renewable once.
 The appointment of the governor is the responsibility of the government, head of the board of directors, with the approval of the president (formally a decree of the president).
 The board of directors is elected by the shareholders according to the bank statute.
 On 25 October 2011, Silvio Berlusconi nominated Ignazio Visco to be the bank's new governor to replace Mario Draghi when he left to become president of the European Central Bank in November.